samueleaton/screwy/README.md

 These are the available options:
 - **name**, choose different name than defined in ` package.json `
-- **primary**, the primary script buttons for scripts that will be ran more frequently
+- **primary**, the primary script buttons (red buttons) for scripts that will be ran more frequently
 - **exclude**, scripts to NOT include in the GUI
 - **alwaysOnTop**, whether the window is always in front of other windows
 - **font-stack**, the fonts in the GUI
 - **theme**, choose a light or dark theme for window
+- **watch**, specify paths to watch and tasks to respond to file changes
 - **hotkeys**, define hotkey combinations that will trigger npm scripts

 **.nsgrc Example**